watashiwaspr/Hoaxshell-Payload-on-Pico-Ducky/README.md

-# Raspberry Pi Pico BAD USB Hoaxshell Payload
+# Raspberry Pi Pico BAD USB using Hoaxshell Reverse Shell Payload
 Hello, in this repo i'll show you how to get a reverse shell using https://github.com/t3l3machus/hoaxshell with pi pico.

 At first you'll  have to create a payload with hoaxshell.